 No smoking in house please.

-There is a washing machine for communal use in a small wash-house.
+There are two washing machines for communal use in a small wash-house.
 This is available between 9-11.30am each day only.

 Please note, these typical Pugliese farmhouses / trulli are wonderful - but do not expect to be surrounded by Kew Gardens!
 These grounds are rustic olive farms.
 We think they are stunning but please do not expect rows of pansies.
 They are not neat gardens (which is why we love them so much!)